Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 Using install-jenkins.sh

 to configure our Jenkins server is kind of a hack.
-The problem is, Terraform can only validate that our infrastructure exists but not if our script completed successfully.
+The problem is, that Terraform can only validate that our infrastructure exists but not if our script is completed successfully.

 If install-jenkins.sh